Kudzo90/Credit-Card-Routing-and-Optimisation/README.md

 - `card_Master`, `card_Visa`: One-hot encoded card type information.
 - `hour_sin`, `hour_cos`, `day_sin`, `day_cos`, `month_sin`, `month_cos`, `day_of_week_sin`, `day_of_week_cos`: Cyclical features for time.
 - `success`: The target variable, indicating transaction success (`1`) or failure (`0`).
+## NB: Most of these columns (features) are derived from the original dataset
+## OROGINAL DATASET AVAILABILITY
+Due to licensing issues the original data is not made available.
+However, I've provided a way around this challenge.
+The `synthetic date generator notebook` added can be used to generate synthetic data for this project.
 ## Methodology

 ### 1. Data Preprocessing